 SARE Professional Development Program Annual Report for Idaho

-January 1 - December 31, 2012
+January 1 - December 31, 2013

-State SARE Coordinator:
+State SARE co-Coordinators:

-Summary of 2012 PDP Activities and Results
+Summary of 2013 PDP Activities and Results

 Context and Overview

 Our focus in Idaho SARE PDP is to distribute information and provide financial support for our agricultural professionals to participate in a variety of educational opportunities related to sustainable agriculture.
 In 2011, we began a state mini-grants program for extension educators to support their research, demonstration and programming efforts related to sustainable agriculture.
-The goals are: 1) to enhance the understanding and applications of sustainability in agriculture, and 2) to build professional expertise and capacity to address the concerns of farmers and others.
+The goals are: 1) to enhance the understanding and applications of sustainability in agriculture and 2) to build professional expertise and capacity to address the concerns of farmers and others.